Aayush75/CS331-T005-MinimalVPNTunnel/code/README.md

 ./scripts/packet_experiments.sh
 ```

 Results land in `results/<timestamp>-packet/summary.md`.
-These do not replace
+These complement the
-the bulk TCP tables.
+bulk TCP tables; they do not replace them.

-## 15. Capture demo
+## 14. Capture demo

 ```bash
 ./scripts/capture_demo.sh